 The first thing to do is to make water readily available.
 If water is the only drink available, chances are that kids will drink or ask for it.
 Keep water in the fridge for thirsty children.
 Offer plain water, in a bottle or cup, with every meal.
 Remove sugary drinks from your home and see if it makes a difference.
 In addition, choose water instead of other beverages when eating out.
 By and large, you will save money and also reduce calories.

 Dilute fruit juice with water

-If you’re buying fruit juice, pour into a pitcher and dilute with an equal amount of water.
+If you’re buying fruit juice, pour it into a pitcher and dilute it with an equal amount of water.
 You can also fill your child’s glass half with fruit juice and the rest with water.
 You will see that double diluted juice satisfies your children’s thirst and goes farther for less.
 Also, you’re reducing the amount of sugar, since fruit juices contain some amount of natural or artificial sweetener.